Joachim93/Data-Science-Job-Analysis/README.md

 In this project, over **3000 job offers** in the field of data science in Germany were automatically collected from a job exchange and then analyzed in order to gain more precise insights into the current job market.
 The results of the analysis are also available to other users within an **interactive web app**, which offers the following options:

-- 🧠 **Skill Gap Analysis:** What skills and tools are most expected for my desired career?
+- 🧠 **Skill Analysis:** What skills and tools are most expected for my desired career?

 - 🎯 **Job Recommendation System:** Which advertised jobs are best suited to my current skillset?